18F/handbook/docs/how-we-work/tools/google-drive.md

 ## Usage
 We use Google Drive to keep track of documentation for different projects:

-* The [18F Team Folder](https://drive.google.com/a/gsa.gov/folderview?id=0B84F26FpUP0lR1B2VVNGSi1MMVk&usp=sharing_eid) contains all of our Google Drive.
+* The [CivicActions Team Folder](https://drive.google.com/a/gsa.gov/folderview?id=0B84F26FpUP0lR1B2VVNGSi1MMVk&usp=sharing_eid) contains all of our Google Drive.
 If you haven't yet, click the option to ["Add to My Drive"](https://support.google.com/drive/answer/2375057?hl=en) for this folder.

 * Everything in Google Drive can be FOIA’ed.

 * Blog drafts are written in Google Drive in the Blog folder.
-[Instructions are here](https://github.com/18F/blog-drafts/blob/master/README.md).
+[Instructions are here](https://github.com/CivicActions/blog-drafts/blob/master/README.md).

 * Every GSA employee can view and access docs.
 We cannot share Google Docs with other agencies.
 If you’re working with another agency, ask in #teamops or #it-issues for ways to share documents with folks at other agencies.

 * Offline syncing for Google Drive/Docs has been disabled for GSA.

 ## Document permissions
-The main way we collaborate on documents is by adding them to the 18F Team Folder in a relevant sub-folder.
+The main way we collaborate on documents is by adding them to the CivicActions Team Folder in a relevant sub-folder.
 (You can make a new sub-folder if it wouldn't fit into the existing folders.)
 This automatically gives the document the right permissions and makes it easy for the rest of the team to find.

-If you're working outside the 18F Team Folder, make sure you change the permission on new documents so that your collaborators can view and edit them.
+If you're working outside the CivicActions Team Folder, make sure you change the permission on new documents so that your collaborators can view and edit them.

 ## Security